Discovering a Wealth of History and Culture in Berlin, Germany

 The Sony Center is found here at Potsdam Platz along with a mecca of shopping and beautiful skyscrapers.
 It hosted many concerts and film festivals and appeared to be the most “hopping” part of the city.
 Berlin does not want a neighborhood to be all businesses, so to keep that from happening, they require each one to have at least 20% apartment dwellings.

 Cheesy Checkpoint Charlie

-Tip: The cobblestone streets are not handicap friendly so keep that in mind if you are traveling with someone that needs help walking or is in a wheelchair.
+Tip: The cobblestone streets are not handicapped friendly so keep that in mind if you are traveling with someone that needs assistance.

-Trivia: For you history buffs, following Hitlers suicide and the Battle of Berlin, Germany surrendered on May 8, 1945.
+Trivia: Following Hitler’s suicide and the Battle of Berlin, Germany surrendered on May 8, 1945.
 Later called the Holocaust, the Nazi regime was to blame for millions of deaths.

 Pin This Post For Later!